Indianapolis HGTV star 'pranks' porch pirates

 INDIANAPOLIS — Some crooks targeting homes in Fountain Square may have picked the wrong porch recently.

-After a series of porch thefts at the home of local HGTV star, Mina Starsiak Hawk, she decided to pull a little prank on thieves with a creative response to the crime.
+After a series of porch thefts at the home of local HGTV star Mina Starsiak Hawk, she decided to pull a little prank on thieves with a creative response to the crime.

 Hawk tackles problems head-on while rehabbing homes on HGTV's "Good Bones" and through Two Chicks & a Hammer with her mom.